All salon owners must have a good salon business plan.

 Is your salon part of a franchise?

 It’s quite likely that your salon will depend on other people and organizations in some way or form.
-This is what you should reflect in this section of your salon business plan.
-Remember to specify what the role is of each person involved in your business.
+You should reflect this in this section of your salon business plan.
+Remember to specify the role of each person involved in your business.

 Example of Salon Employees & Partnership Section